Open Call.

 Inquiries?

 For inquiries, contact us via email for a prompt, human response.
 This is a collaborative effort fueled by a passion for art.
-Please engage with kindness and respect.
+Please engage with generosity, kindness, patience and respect.

 Le7’s!

 Let’s create a groundbreaking, inclusive, and transformative art event.
-Join us in shaping the future of AI-influenced culture.
+Join us in shaping the present of AI-influenced art culture.
+This is going to be fun.

 Welcome to The Wrong.